Akarsh-B/Page_Rank/README.md

 MRR for top 8 n_grams with window size 6 : 0.12923200859291054
 MRR for top 9 n_grams with window size 6 : 0.13407745554362066
 MRR for top 10 n_grams with window size 6 : 0.1376112901300867

-Note:
-Please not that using different stop words and tokenization method may lead to slight changes in the values, i.e in the order-of 0.0x.
-The Spacy provided stop words and tokenizer are considered to be highly optimized.